 Referring families to seek outside support services or help from specialists.

-Step by Step reserves the right to dis-enroll any child who fails to thrive in our program, we cannot safely provide care for, or whose needs, behavior, or actions might result in a greater need for care than the staff can provide without compromising the health, safety, learning processes, and supervision of classmates.
+Step by Step reserves the right to dis-enroll any child who fails to thrive in our program we cannot safely provide care for, or whose needs, behavior, or actions might result in a greater need for care than the staff can provide without compromising the health, safety, learning processes, and supervision of classmates.

 Step By Step's discipline policies are intended to limit exclusionary practices, such as suspension from care and dis-enrollment, which are to be used only as a last resort in extraordinary circumstances where there is a serious safety concern that cannot be reduced or eliminated with other reasonable modifications.